The people of Tanzania face many challenges daily.

 Dr. John Chacha Secondary School and Institute of Leadership

-The Dr. John Chacha Secondary School and Institute of Leadership (DJCSSIL) will serve a minimum of 200 students when open to all grades.
-We opened with two grades in January 2017.
+The Dr. John Chacha Secondary School and Institute of Leadership (DJCSSIL) opened in 2017 and will eventually be able to serve at least 200 students.
+Our first graduation will be held at the end of 2019.
 We are providing the students with the opportunity to continue to achieve the academic, physical and spiritual growth they achieved at Destiny Primary School (our COH primary school).

 Learn what we're doing to empower women